With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 Now, you can do this yourself, or you can hire a professional to do it for you.

-I formatted my book myself using an easy-to-use piece of software called Vellum, which uses a simple WYSIWYG editor (“What You See Is What You Get” — the same editor in Microsoft Word and WordPress).
-You can just copy and paste your chapters into it, change the formatting however you like, and export.
+I formatted my book myself using an easy-to-use piece of software called Vellum, which uses a simple WYSIWYG (“What You See Is What You Get”) editor.
+You just copy and paste your chapters into it, change the formatting as desired, and export.

 The only problem?
 Vellum is only available on Mac.

-If your description has weak writing, it won’t be compelling enough for them to click the buy button, so they’ll click the back button instead.
+If your description is flabby and packed with weak writing, it won’t be compelling enough for readers to click the buy button.

 Here’s mine, for example: